Updated May 2, 2023

-Difference Between Map Reduce And Yarn
+Difference Between MapReduce vs Yarn

-Yarn stands for Yet Another Resource Negotiator, it is the new framework to manage resources (Memory and CPU).
-It helps us in developing the distributed application of any kind, it provides us necessary daemons and APIs.
-Another important feature of YARN is, it handles and schedules resource request from the application and help the process to execute the request.
-YARN is a generic platform to run any distributed application, Map Reduce version 2 is the distributed application which runs on top of YARN, Whereas map reduce is processing unit of Hadoop component, it process data in parallel in the distributed environment.
-So basically map-reduce work on huge data component, it processes the data and store in HDFS in such a way that retrieval is easier than traditional storage.
+Yarn stands for Yet Another Resource Negotiator, the new framework for managing resources (Memory and CPU).
+It helps us develop distributed applications of any kind; it provides us with necessary daemons and APIs.
+Another essential feature of YARN is that it handles and schedules resource requests from the application and helps the process to execute the request.
+YARN is a generic platform to run any distributed application, MapReduce version 2 is the distributed application that runs on top of YARN, Whereas MapReduce is the processing unit of the Hadoop component; it processes data in parallel in the distributed environment.
+So basically, map-reduce work on massive data component; it processes the data and stores it in HDFS to make retrieval easier than traditional storage.

-Head to Head comparison Between MapReduce vs Yarn (Infographics)
+Head-to-Head Comparison Between MapReduce vs Yarn (Infographics)

-Key Difference Between MapReduce vs Yarn
+Key Differences Between MapReduce vs Yarn

-- In Hadoop 1 it has two components first one is HDFS (Hadoop Distributed File System) and second is Map Reduce.
-Whereas in Hadoop 2 it has also two component HDFS and YARN/MRv2 (we usually called YARN as Map reduce version 2).
+- Hadoop 1 has two components first one is HDFS (Hadoop Distributed File System), and the second is Map Reduce.
+Whereas Hadoop 2 it also has two components, HDFS and YARN/MRv2 (we usually call Yarn as MapReduce version 2).

 MapReduce vs Yarn Comparison Table

-|Basis for comparison||YARN||Map Reduce|
+|Basis for Comparison||Yarn||MapReduce|

-|Meaning||YARN Stands for Yet Another Resource Negotiator.||Map Reduce is self-defined.|
+|Meaning||Yarn Stands for Yet Another Resource Negotiator.||Map Reduce is self-defined.|

-|Version||Introduce in Hadoop 2.0||Introduce in Hadoop 1.0|
+|Version||Introduce in Hadoop 2.0.||Introduce in Hadoop 1.0.|

-|Responsibility||Now YARN is responsible for Resource management part.||Earlier Map reduce was responsible for Resource Management as well as data processing|
+|Responsibility||Now Yarn is responsible for the Resource management part.||Earlier, MapReduce was responsible for Resource Management as well as data processing.|

-|Execution model||Yarn execution model is more generic as compare to Map reduce||Less Generic as compare to YARN.|
+|Execution Model||The yarn execution model is more generic as compared to MapReduce.||Less Generic as compared to Yarn.|

-|Application execution||YARN can execute those applications as well which don’t follow Map Reduce model||Map Reduce can execute their own model based application.|
+|Application Execution||Yarn can also execute those applications that don’t follow the MapReduce model.||MapReduce can execute its own model-based application.|

-|Architecture||YARN is introduced in MR2 on top of job tracker and task tracker.
-In the place of job tracker and task tracker Application, the master comes into the picture.||In the earlier version of MR1, YARN is not there In the place of YARN job tracker and task tracker was present which help in the execution of application or jobs|
+|Architecture||Yarn is introduced in MR2 on top of the job and task tracks.
+In the place of job tracker and task tracker Application, the master comes into the picture.||In the earlier version of MR1, YARN was not there.
+In the place of YARN, a job tracker and task tracker was present, which help in the execution of application or jobs.|

-|Flexibility||YARN is more isolated and scalable||Less scalable as compare to YARN.|
+|Flexibility||Yarn is more isolated and scalable.||Less scalable as compared to Yarn.|

-|Daemons||YARN has Name Node, Data node, secondary Name node, Resource Manager and Node Manager.||Map Reduce has Name node, Data node, Secondary Name node, job tracker and task tracker.|
+|Daemons||The Yarn has a Name node, Data node, Secondary name node, Resource manager, and Node manager.||Map Reduce has a Name node, Data node, Secondary Name node, Job tracker, and Task tracker.|

-|Limitation||There is no concept of single point of failure in YARN because it has multiple Masters so if one got failed another master will pick it up and resume the execution.||Single point of failure, low resource utilization(Max of 4200 clusters by YAHOO) and less scalability when compare to YARN|
+|Limitation||There is no concept of a single point of failure in YARN because it has multiple Masters, so if one got failed, another master will pick it up and resume the execution.||Single point of failure, low resource utilization(Max of 4200 clusters by YAHOO), and less scalability when compared to Yarn.|

-|Size||By default the size of a data node in YARN is 128MB||By default the size of a data node in Map reduce is 64MB.|
+|Size||By default, the size of a data node in Yarn is 128MB.||By default, the size of a data node in MapReduce is 64MB.|

-In Hadoop 1 which is based on Map Reduce have several issues which overcome in Hadoop 2 with Yarn.
-Like in Hadoop 1 job tracker is responsible for resource management but YARN has the concept of resource manager as well as node manager which will take of resource management.
-Map reduce has a single point of failure i.e. Job tracker, if job tracker stop working then we have to restart our entire cluster and executes our job again from Initial.
+Hadoop 1, based on MapReduce, has several issues overcome in Hadoop 2 with Yarn.
+Like in Hadoop 1 job tracker is responsible for resource management, but Yarn has the concept of a resource manager and a node manager, which will take of resource management.
+Map reduce has a single point of failure, i.e., Job tracker; if the job tracker stops working, we have to restart our entire cluster and execute our job again from the Initial.
 In a real scenario, none of the organization don’t want to take this kind of risk, especially in a bank defense sector.
-Such organization which works on streamline data will not ready to take this kind of risk.
-For the sake of few minutes, they are going to lose their data and may have some critical business impact.
-So YARN has a better result over Map-reduce.
+Such an organization that works on streamlining data will not be ready to take this kind of risk.
+For the sake of a few minutes, they are going to lose their data and may have some critical business impact.
+So Yarn has a better result than MapReduce.